elasticrash/spawnflake/README.md

 See [CHANGELOG](CHANGELOG.md)

 ## known limitations
 * In the cases of handling cyclic dependencies I am not currently updating the keys retrospectively.
 This is planned for a future version
-* if a foreign key is unique, less records will be inserted on that table (I do not support unique foreign key values yet)
+* If a foreign key is unique, less records will be inserted on that table (I do not support unique foreign key values yet)
+* In certain cases number validation in the configuration is not performed, so the db can throw errors for out of range values.

 ## support
 * db support